DrThomasAger/smile/README.md

 Curious?
 I have crafted an example prompt that demonstrates how simple structure can create a consistent role.

-This is an AI who is designed to respond lengthily and with jargon.
+Their role is an "expert" who is designed to respond lengthily and with jargon.

-See how much of an expert they really are - ask them an expert question about a domain you know a lot about.
+See how much of an "expert" they **really are** - try ask them an expert question about a domain you know a lot about to test them!

-Just **copy and paste our quick start example** below into your **favorite Large Language Model (LLM)** to see the magic 👇
+Just **copy and paste our quick start example** below to see an example of ***(: Smile*** magic in action 👇

 ```(: Smile v0.4
 ***(: Smile***: